 It’s really easy to do and only took a few minutes.
 The quick start guide explains the same process (as does the manual), so there’s really nothing complicated to worry about at all.

 You’ll need to set up your new purifier before use by removing the new & sealed filters, removing them from their bags, then re-installing them.
 Let the purifier run a bit with the fan on high then you’re all set!

-As I mentioned, I had to remove the pre-installed filters from the unit then remove them from their sealed bags.
+As I mentioned, I had to remove the pre-installed filters from the unit and then remove them from their sealed bags.
 After doing that and re-installing them, I let the purifier run on high for a little while.

 There was a small amount of “new filter smell” for a short time but it went away fairly soon.
 (It’s not unusual for an air purifier to have an odor for a short while when it’s brand new).